Bishop Malkhaz Songulashvili

 Ecumenical Canon of Wakefield Cathedral, Wakefield, 2006

-Lambeth Cross by Archbishop of Canterbury, London, 2006
+Lambeth Cross by the Archbishop of Canterbury, London, 2006

-Order of St George by Patriarch Philaret of Kiev and All-Ukraine, Kiev, 2008
+Order of St George by Patriarch Philaret of Kyiv and All-Ukraine, Kyiv, 2008

-Order of Christ the Saviour by Patriarch Philaret of Kiev and All-Ukraine, Kiev, 2011
+Order of Christ the Saviour by Patriarch Philaret of Kyiv and All-Ukraine, Kyiv, 2011

 Honorary Citizen of Tbilisi by the Mayor of Tbilisi, Tbilisi, 2013